cfpb/design-manual/page-components/expandables.md

 <div class="content-33 content-first">

 The default collapsed state should include the expand/collapse minicon within a circle and a label (if space allows).
-The Show/Hide label can be hidden at narrower screen widths to prevent titles prematurely breaking onto multiple lines and reduced visual clutter.
+The Show/Hide label can be hidden at narrower screen widths to prevent titles prematurely breaking onto multiple lines and to reduced visual clutter.

 </div>